Aarush-Parashar/whatbyte_internship_project/README.md

-Here is a professional and comprehensive `README.md` file for your GitHub repository.
-It includes sections for features, setup instructions (crucial since you are gitignoring `firebase_options.dart`), and screenshots.

-You can copy and paste this directly into a file named `README.md` in your project root.

----

 # 🚀 VWhatBytes Gig App

 A modern, high-performance To-Do application built with **Flutter**, **Riverpod**, and **Firebase**.
 This app features a stunning vibrant UI with gradients, glassmorphism, and smooth animations, designed to make task management an enjoyable experience.